By Hannes on March 3, 2023

 I have 3 answers for this:

 How much should I go heavier: when referring to upper body exercises you can increase the weight by 5% of the current weight you are lifting every 4-6 weeks of training.
-With lower body exercises you are looking more at a 10 % increase every 4-6 weeks just because the mechanics in the lower and upper body are very different.
-So If you can complete a back squat with 40 kg and feel you can go heavier I would propose a 4 kg increase as this allow enough of an increase and space for the supporting structures of the muscles like the tendons, bones, and cartilage to adapt to the new stressors.
+With lower body exercises you are looking at no more at a 10 % increase every 4-6 weeks just because the mechanics in the lower and upper body are very different.
+Bigger muscles also play a big part on upper body weight vs lower body increases.

 This means if you can complete a back squat with 40 kg and feel you can go heavier I would propose a 4 kg increase as this allows enough of an increase and space for the supporting structures of the muscles like the tendons, bones, and cartilage to adapt to the new stressors and especially the smaller synergistic muscles that support the joints in these lifts.
 Be sure to not just jump 10% every week because you feel like it.
 During a solid and well structured program you should be operating close to your challenging 10 reps in most sets on every day of training and gradually build up a 10% increase from your effort over a period of 4-6 weeks.
 Gradually and well controlled is always best.
 Upper body increases have the same recipe, but the increases will be less over the same period.